Without enzymes, we could not function at all!

 The chemical bonds holding the amino acids in their 3D shape are sensitive to levels outside the enzyme’s ideal range, and most boiling temperatures damage an active site beyond repair.

-So this is where we discuss denaturation!
+So this is where we see the process of denaturation!

 Denaturation can lead to the whole reaction slowing down and no product being made.